seges/openapi-node-function-template/README.md

 ## Release notes

+### 1.6.0

+* exposed ability to exclude or obscure headers from logging

 ### 1.5.1

 * version fix of 1.5.0
-* this version is also published to NPM

 ### 1.5.0